Dominic-wiwi-uni-goe/04_Assignment-problem/README.md

 - `presolve`: Numeric: presolve?
 Default 0 (no); any non-zero value means "yes."
 Currently ignored.
 - `compute.sens`: Numeric: compute sensitivity?
 Default 0 (no); any non-zero value means "yes."
 In that case presolving is attempted.

-**Note:** Presolve is a preprocess of the lp-model.
+**Note:** Presolve is a preprocess of the LP-model.
 It looks for ways to simplify it.
 For example it can delete unused variables and restrictions.
 Substitute fixed variable values by a constant and so on.
 The result is a new model that is less complex than the original model and likely solves faster.
 The result of presolve can be that there are less variables and/or constraints in the presolved model.

 ### Example for a general assignment problem in R